dr-leo/PyHyphen/README.txt

 $python setup.py install

 The setup script will first check the Python version and copy the required version-specific files.
-The rest is done by setup-2.x or setup.3.x.

-Second, setup-2.x or -3.x checks for a binary version of hnj for your platform.
+Second, setup.py searches in ./bin for a pre-compiled binary of hnj for your platform.
 If there is a binary that looks ok, this version is installed.
 Otherwise, hnj is compiled from source.
-On Windows you will need MSVC 2003 or 2008 (for Python2.6), mingw or whatever fits to your Python distribution.
+On Windows you will need MSVC 2003 (Python 2.4 and 2.5) or MSVC 2008 (for Python2.6 or higher), mingw or whatever fits to your Python distribution.
 If the distribution comes with a binary of 'hnj' that fits to your platform and python version, you can still force a compilation from